Stefan-Straka/JMeter/README.md

 # JMeter
-Project contains some REST API, SOAP API and recording of online shop purchase process.

-Project contains some REST API, SOAP API and recording of online shop purchase process.
+Project contains REST, SOAP APIs with assertions and recording of online shop purchase process.